 Criminals, like most people are motivated by needs, desires and the probable costs and benefits of behaviour.
-With few exceptions, offenders don’t want to be caught or punished.
-Nor do the want to invest significant time and energy in crime if the risks of being caught are high and the returns are low.
+With few exceptions, offenders don't want to be caught or punished.
+Nor do they want to invest significant time and energy in crime if the risks of being caught are high and the returns are low.
 It is no accident that burglar often target one or two houses in a street and leave the rest; rapists will strike at particular places and times, armed robbers choose targets with clear escape routes and car thieves consistently favour certain shopping centres, commuter car parks and streets.
 Criminals, in other words, often make choices about what or who their victim targets will be.

-In April 2001, the NSW Department of Infrastructure, Planning and Natural Resources (former Department of Urban Affairs and Planning) introduced Crime Prevention Legislative Guidelines to Section 79C of the Environmental Planning and Assessment Act, 1979.
+In April 2001, the NSW Department of Infrastructure, Planning and Natural Resources (former Department of Urban Affairs and Planning) introduced Crime Prevention Legislative Guidelines to Section 4.15 of the Environmental Planning and Assessment Act, 1979.
 These guidelines require consent authorities to ensure that development provides safety and security to users and the community.
-‘If a development presents a crime risk, the guidelines can be used to justify modification of the development to minimise crime risk, or, refusal of the development on the grounds that crime risk cannot be appropriately minimised.’
+'If a development presents a crime risk, the guidelines can be used to justify modification of the development to minimise crime risk, or, refusal of the development on the grounds that crime risk cannot be appropriately minimised.'

 The guidelines contain two parts.
 'Part A details the need for a formal crime risk assessment (Safer By Design Evaluation) to be done in conjunction with trained police, and Part B outlines basic Crime Prevention Through Environmental Design (CPTED) principles and strategies that can be used by consent authorities to justify the modification proposals to minimise risk.'
 (DUAP 2001:2).